 Data of statistics are available in various chart.
 You can find information on the total number of current, future and expired shifts, as well as the number of absentees, transfer requests and much, much more!

-Make sure volunteers never forget a shift by turning on automatic reminders via the configuration settings Volunteers will then receive a reminder by email up to 16 days in advance of a shift, though you determine how much notice to give.
-If a person prefers not to receive reminders, they can edit this individually via their profile.
+Make sure volunteers never forget a shift by turning on automatic reminders via the configuration settings Volunteers will then receive a reminder by email up to 14 days in advance of a shift, though you determine how much notice to give.
+If a person prefers not to receive reminders, they can set this individually via their profile.

 Note that reminders are sent out daily between 10:00 and 11:00 (CET).